Background Link to heading

 EXPOSE 9000

-Create a new directory, put that Dockefile in it, and init a new git repo:
+Create a new directory, put that Dockerfile in it, and init a new git repo:

 mkdir dokku-mealie